minifx/minifx-workbench/README.md

 # MiniFx Workbench

-We believe that organizing java applications in spring contexts is beneficial most of the times.
+We believe that organizing java applications inside a dependency-injection container (like spring) is (almost) always beneficial.
 Even when writing GUIs.
 Doing so makes such applications very modular.
-Further, we wanted to have an easy (!) way to organize our applications in a workbench manner (e.g. like eclipse does), but without a big overhead of osgi or similar.
-Based on these two premises, minifx-workbench was born.
+Further, we wanted to organize our applications in a workbench manner (e.g. like eclipse does), but without a big overhead of osgi or similar.
+Based on these two premises, minifx-workbench was born:
+It is based on spring and provides custom annotations

 ## Gradle